jcoray/SolveCube/README.md

 # SolveCube
 A fast Raspberry Pi and Arduino based Rubik's Cube solving robot.

-Created by Jakob Coray and Gabriel Norris.
+Created by Gabriel Norris and Jakob Coray, with advisement from Clint Gibson
 #### Software
 - arduino.py - Controls the robotics
 - cubecompo.cpp - Solves the cube